-So, you’ve chosen Ladakh for your next trip but confused with Budget?
-Don’t worry here is the guide for budget Trip to Leh Ladakh by zingbus.
+So, you’ve chosen Ladakh for your next trip but are confused with the Budget?
+Don’t worry.
+Here is the guide for a budget Trip to Leh Ladakh by zingbus.

-Monks in maroon robes and men walking behind herds of sheep are just a few of the sights that can be found in Leh and Ladakh.
+Monks in maroon robes and men walking behind herds of sheep are just a few sights found in Leh and Ladakh.

 Plan for a Budget Trip to Leh Ladakh